ChrisBeep98/Nevado-trek-backend-V2.0/PLANNING_TASKS.md

 - Mobile app integration

 ## Current Task Priority
+1. Production deployment has been successfully completed - all 13 functions deployed and operational
-1. Focus on live customer bookings and revenue generation
+2. Focus on live customer bookings and revenue generation
-2. Monitor system performance and stability
+3. Monitor system performance and stability
-3. Gather customer feedback and improve user experience
+4. Gather customer feedback and improve user experience
-4. Prepare for expansion with additional tours
+5. Prepare for expansion with additional tours

 ## Current Status Summary
 - **Functions Deployed**: 13/13 operational